Kristopher-Ray/polaris-us.org/content/team/abby-turner.md

 image: /img/img_6799.jpeg
 weight: 7
 ---
-Abby Turner is the Policy Advisor and Director of Operations for Polaris National Security.
+Abby Turner is the Policy Advisor and Director of Operations for POLARIS National Security.

 She previously worked for Senator Ted Cruz (R-TX) from October 2021-December 2023.
 During her time in the Senators office, she played a vital role on his national security team.
 Her primary area of concentration was Middle East policy.